 na error

-With all cells in the range now holding a value the SUM function held in C10 has an easy time of creating the range total.
+With all cells in the range now holding a value, the SUM function in C10 makes it easy to create the range total.

 na error

-We cover VLOOKUP, SUMIF and IFERROR in our very popular Excel Stage 2 and 3 courses.
-If you are wanting to learn the features of Excel that save you huge amounts of time these courses are definitely for you!
+In my very popular Excel Stage 2 and 3 courses, I cover VLOOKUP, SUMIF, and IFERROR.
+If you want to learn the features of Excel that save you huge amounts of time, these courses are definitely for you!

 Was this post helpful?
-Please let us know in the Comments below.
+Please let me know in the comments below.

 I hope this helps 🙂